Using JavaScript community modules in Oracle Database 23c Free - Developer Release

 TRUE

-Using JavaScript in Oracle Database 23c Free - Developer Release opens the door for integrating many interesting open source projects in your own applications.
+Using JavaScript in Oracle Database 23ai on Linux x86-64 opens the door for integrating many interesting open source projects in your own applications, provided that their licenses are compatible.
 Modules like validator.js can be integrated easily as you just observed, provided your compliance and security teams don't have any concerns using 3rd party code.

 Martin is a product manager at Oracle helping customers in Europe and around the world address their IT related problems.
 He is most interested in cloud technology, DevOps and how these can be used best with Oracle technology.